 And don’t go using the freshest bread possible.
 I know, most times that would totally make sense.
 However, for a bread pudding recipe, day old bread is best.
 You want the bread a little dry because it will more easily soak up the milk mixture.

-Do I Need to Refrigerate Bread Pudding?
+Do I Need to Refrigerate Leftover Bread Pudding?

 Yes!
-This is quite moist, has eggs and milk and all that good stuff, so I would totally recommend storing in the fridge.
+This is quite moist, has eggs and milk and all that good stuff, so I would totally recommend storing it in an airtight container in the refrigerator.

 More Yummy Berry Recipes